-Best U-Pick Farms in Brentwood for Kids – One Hour Away from the East Bay
+Best & BIPOC-owned U-Pick Farms in Brentwood for Kids – One Hour Away from the East Bay

-Best U-Pick Farms in Brentwood for Kids – One Hour Away from the East Bay
+Best & BIPOC-owned U-Pick Farms in Brentwood for Kids – One Hour Away from the East Bay

 When the weather warms up, our family loves to head out to Brentwood in Contra Costa County to pick delicious fruit.
-There are U-Pick farms all over the country, but we have found our favorites in Brentwood.
+There are U-Pick farms all over the country, but we have found our favorites in Brentwood, including a few owned by BIPOC families!

 The 40+ U-Pick farms in Brentwood feature fruit trees, berry bushes, and vegetable patches available just for folks to come by and pay to pick their own fruit and veggies.